NewAtoms/howwehavebeensavingtheplanetthisweek.com/format.md

 Every newsletter contains the following:

-- A subject line that is exciting
+- A subject line that is exciting and makes the receiver to open the newsletter.
 - A short emoji teaser to show people who have the email content preview switched on
 - 3-5 awesome things that were happening this week
 - An awesome gif (does not nessecerilly have to be related with the content)